 Robert received his BS in Mechanical Engineering when UMass Dartmouth was still Southeastern Massachusetts University.
 He rose through the ranks of United Technologies Corporation and served as the president of Hamilton Sunstrand, a market leader in the design, manufacture, and service of military, commercial, and business aircraft systems, for 10 years before serving as president of Sikorsky Aircraft in 2015.
 In January 2016, Robert was appointed as president of Pratt & Whitney.

 Jeanne was born and raised in Fall River, one of eleven children of the late Russell and Theresa Roy.
-Jeanne’s path clearly demonstrates how the integration of academics and personal service enrich one’s life and work.
+Jeanne is the epitome of an individual whose life is enriched by the integration of academics and personal service.
 From Jeanne’s professional commitment as an ER nurse for 20 years to her volunteer activities in soup kitchens; serving as a mentor and friend to disadvantaged youth in an after-school program; and her role as a founding member and supporter of the Africa Teacher Foundation, Jeanne’s selflessness in evident in all that she does.